 If you’ve completed the above steps correctly, your stripe account will be configured with Paymattic, and you’ll be ready to accept payments via Stripe.

-Creating a recurring payment form
+Creating a subscription-based payment form

 At this point, you will have sorted everything related to the setup and configuration of Paymattic.
 Now it comes down to creating a payment form for accepting payments from your customers.